 |SS 1999 – FW 1999|

-The clothing line took the place of the furs and became universally recognizable thanks to the fabrics layering and the print patterns with old-fashioned flowers (featured by thick dark edges), mattress stripes (large and vertical) or abstract and geometric graphics with 50’s and 60’s vintage influences.
+The clothing line took the place of the furs.
+It became universally recognizable thanks to the fabrics layering and the print patterns with old-fashioned flowers (featured by thick dark edges), mattress stripes (large and vertical), or abstract and geometric graphics with the ’50s and 60’s vintage influences.